 Fibromyalgia is not easily diagnosed: it looks like other diseases such as rheumatoid arthritis, ankylosing spondylitis, chronic fatigue, irritable bowel syndrome, migraines or even psychological difficulties.
 Many people find themselves in a situation of not even knowing if they are affected or being diagnosed with a different condition.

 The patients know it only too well: it is often very complicated for your work colleagues to understand why you are missing work at times.
 We asked some members of Carenity and @Juliejools34 has stated that they feel, “the real struggle is to get others to understand the condition and the consequences it has for me.”
 The questioning from colleagues is also exhausting, “Some days I am on crutches, and I feel I have to justify why I need them and it’s exhausting dealing with the onslaught of questions that come with using them”

 A lack of understanding exists around fibromyalgia which can impact patients mentally as they feel people don’t believe them.

 Various symptoms and multiple treatments

-In addition to the muscular pains associated with the disease, some members of Carenity have also shared symptoms such as @Hidden username, “acid reflux, migraines and hiatus hernia”.
+In addition to the muscular pains associated with the disease, some members of Carenity have also shared symptoms such as @frannygee, “acid reflux, migraines and hiatus hernia”.
 This is one of the reasons that it is so hard to diagnose and pinpoint, the symptoms can differ from patient to patient and can have a fluctuating severity.